elix/rfcs/proposals/0000-SingleSelectionMixin.md

 The primary concern with `SingleSelectionMixin` might be leveled against any other mixin we might begin with: that breaking component behaviors up into mixins might result in a complex, brittle, or unwieldy entanglements between mixins.
-However, given 1.5+ years of experience working with a mixin similar to `SingleSelectionMixin` suggests that this approach is generally sound.
+However, 1.5+ years of experience working with a mixin similar to `SingleSelectionMixin` suggests that this approach is generally sound.